 Table 3.3.2.a displays historical levels of the recreational river harvest of adult KRFC.
 The 2015 harvest was very similar to the long-term average.
 The 2016 harvest was the fourth lowest on record, primarily due to a small quota of 1,110 fish over 22 inches.
 In 2017 the fishery was closed, although there were still a small number of KRFC adults harvested in the spring Chinook fishery (which was still open) and by steelhead anglers.
+In anticipation of some incidental catch of KRFC by fisheries targeting other species and runs, a recreational river allocation of 129 adults was in place for 2017.
+The 2017 incidental KRFC catch of 71 adults was 55 percent of the river recreational fishery allocation.
 The average harvest during 2015-2017 was only 40 percent of the long-term average.
-When excluding the closed 2017 season, the average harvest during 2015-2016 was still only 59 percent of the long-term average, although this is entirely due to the low harvest in 2016.